-8 LIST OF KEY ANNUAL ACTIVITIES
+8. LIST OF KEY ANNUAL ACTIVITIES

 The key annual activities that DTC will perform to support the TAM Plan and asset lifecycle management over the four-year TAM horizon period are described in Section 4, Decision Support Tools.
 DTC has detailed plans and schedules for asset maintenance and inspection.
-Listed in Table 7, these plans and schedules cover facilities, vehicles, and equipment.
-All proactive preventative maintenance activities and inspections have specified schedules.
-The inspections, repairs, and maintenance activities are documented in FleetFocus M5 and Cognos software programs to ensure adherence to DTC's SGR and Transit Asset Management policies and maintenance procedures.
-The records will be monitored to evaluate the effectiveness of the plans and activities.
+Listed in these plans and schedules cover facilities, vehicles, and equipment.
+Key annual activities include:

+- Maintaining an accurate asset inventory with Fleet Focus and Cognos software programs - Maintaining specified schedules for preventative maintenance activities and inspections.
+The inspections, repairs, and maintenance activities are documented in FleetFocus M5 and Cognos - Monitoring of data records to evaluate the effectiveness of the plans and activities. - Tracking results of performance measures compared to annual projections - Unscheduled (reactive) maintenance is document and the root causes are identified and addressed to eliminate the likelihood of recurrence

 The goal of this thorough preventative maintenance program is to be proactive, to maintain the agency vehicles and other assets in a SGR, minimizing unexpected repairs, and reducing overall maintenance costs.
-Unscheduled (reactive) maintenance is documented and the root causes are identified and addressed to eliminate or reduce the likelihood of recurrence.

 The mission statement of the maintenance department is to meet service demand with safe, efficient, clean, and well-maintained buses every day, at every location.
 DTC's TAM Team will also provide oversight to ensure DTC staff is continuing to be engaged in the annual activities supporting DTC's asset lifecycle plan.
 Key members of the TAM Team will also meet quarterly to review and monitor activities to measure DTC's SGR performance goals status.

-9 IDENTIFICATION OF RESOURCES
+9. IDENTIFICATION OF RESOURCES